VFCYJC regular meetings 2025

 The Committee hosted a panel focused on issues impacting vulnerable youth in Greater Victoria.
 Saanich Police Inspector Damian Kowalewich, Victoria/Esquimalt Police Deputy Chief Constable Jamie McRae and MYST’s Mia Golden and Gord Magee highlighted two evolving crises: gang recruitment, always a deep concern in the region but now dramatically more frequent, organized and aimed at younger children; and sextortion, in which young boys in particular are lured into sharing intimate images online and then being subject to shame-based blackmail (in at least one tragic case leading to suicide).
 Cyber crime experts are being employed by local police to investigate and stop online crime, we learned.
 The School Police Liaison Officer program (see our latest SPLO Backgrounder Ver.
 7 – Sept 25, 2024) was again championed as a critical intervention in gang recruitment.

-Inspector Kowalewich shared his talking points for inclusion in a panel summary the VFCYJC is preparing.
-The committee moved that an op-ed commending recent Les Leyne columns in support of the MYST team be prepared for submission to the Victoria Times Colonist.
+Inspector Kowalewich shared his talking points for inclusion in a summary of the panel discussion the VFCYJC has prepared.
+The committee moved that an op-ed commending recent Les Leyne columns in support of the MYST team be submitted to the Victoria Times Colonist.
 The MYST Business Case Report — authored by Royal Roads University’s Rebeccah Nelems (PhD) with VFCYJC funding and presented in July to the Greater Victoria Area Police Chiefs — was circulated along with a disappointing funding update from Minister Farnworth.

 In other business, Langford Councillor Kimberley Guiry was unanimously elected as VFCYJC Vice Chair and warmly welcomed to the role by Chair Little.
 The Committee awarded grants to the Human-Nature Counselling Society ($5.5k for its 2024 New Roots youth program) and the Umbrella Society ($4,746 for its Navigating Substance Use and Mental Health for Students program).